How to become a project manager (and why it’s a great career)

 • Creating a pitch template for targeting social media influencers

-Estimating that all tasks (our examples plus many more) will take around 45 working hours, the project manager determines that they’ll need three team members with skills in logistics, sales and marketing on a part-time basis.
+Estimating that all tasks will take around 45 working hours, the project manager determines that they’ll need three team members with skills in logistics, sales and marketing on a part-time basis.

 Collect and manage the project team